News / First-Year Breeder Mistakes (And How to Avoid T...

 Questions to answer before breeding:

-• Can you afford to feed them for 6-12 months if they don't sell?
+- Can you afford to feed them for 6-12 months if they do not sell?

-• Do you have a market for what you're producing?
+- Do you have a market for what you are producing?

 Expecting Profit in Year One

 Ball python breeding is not a get-rich-quick business.
-Between the cost of breeding stock, equipment, housing, food, and time, most first-year breeders don't break even.
+Between the cost of breeding stock, equipment, housing, food, and time, most first-year breeders do not break even.

 The fix: Treat year one as tuition.
 Focus on learning, not earning.
 Track your actual costs.
 Build your reputation.
-Profit comes later, after you've made the mistakes and learned the lessons.
+Profit comes later, after you have made the mistakes and learned the lessons.

 The Compound Effect

 These mistakes rarely happen in isolation.
 An underweight female paired too early produces a small clutch.
-Eggs go into an incubator that wasn't tested, running too hot.
-You cut eggs early because you're anxious.
-Half the clutch doesn't make it.
-The hatchlings that survive go into housing you scrambled to set up, and you can't sell them because you didn't research the market.
+Eggs go into an incubator that was not tested, running too hot.
+You cut eggs early because you are anxious.
+Half the clutch does not make it.
+The hatchlings that survive go into housing you scrambled to set up, and you cannot sell them because you did not research the market.

 One mistake leads to the next.
 Planning prevents the cascade.